A Medicare benefit is payable when a medical service is provided to an eligible person by an eligible health professional in Australia.

 - in an approved placement under section 3GA of the Act

-- a health professional first registered before 1 November 1996 – some exclusions apply, further information can be found on the ComLaw website, or
+- first registered before 1 November 1996 – some exclusions apply, further information can be found on the ComLaw website, or

 - a temporary resident doctor with an exemption under section 19AB of the Act, working in accordance with that exemption

-Health professionals must obtain such a placement under a recognised workforce or training programme.
-You are subject to having an approved programme placement in order to satisfy section 19AA.
+You must get such a placement under a recognised workforce or training program to satisfy section 19AA.

 These programs must be recognised for the purposes of section 3GA of the Act.
-The recognised 3GA programs are:
+Recognised 3GA programs are: